Color space

 Many ICC profiles, e.g. printer profiles and display profiles work both ways.
 It is one useful property that allows us e.g. to, on the monitor, simulate how the colors will be on a printout.
 We can make a Soft Proof.
 Soft proofing is easy to do in Photoshop or Lightroom (haven't used Lightroom myself, but it's said to be easy).
 What can be difficult and requires some training is to interpret the soft proof.
 Even though the screen shows the correct colors (within the screen's limitations) it's a completely different thing to look at a screen with emitting light versus looking at reflected light from a print.
 Especially if you soft proof a print on matte paper, which always has much less black than the screen.
 It may look like a disaster, but it is important to calm down and interpret the image in the right way.
 It will show you where the problems are, and you have a chance to fix some of them with image adjustments before printing.
 The same applies if you are going to send the files to a printing press, especially with very dark pictures.
 Then we end up in the CMYK world and may have to convert the image to CMYK before we send it off to the printer.
 Often, though, the presspeople prefer to do the CMYK conversion themselves from RGB.
 They may have different presses, each one with its own profile.
 Then it’s up to them to do a good job and for us to worry.

 You can also make Hard Proofs.
 This means that we print on our own printer in such a way it imitates another printer or printing press.
 However, I have not come to really agree with that technique, it matters so much what the properties of the paper are for how you experience the image, and it is difficult to find a print paper that feels like one newsprint or book paper.
-Someone else might succeed, I stick to the screen.
+Someone else might succeed, I'll stick to the screen.

 What happens to the colors that do not fit in the color space?